Southland Publishing: Pasadena Weekly

-Pasadena Weekly was launched in 1984 and it covers community news on Pasadena, such as city government, public safety, and events, along with opinion, arts, entertainment and dining listings, and an 8-days listing with events scheduled for the Pasadena community.
+Pasadena Weekly was launched in 1984 by the Los Angeles Times, and purchased by Southland Publishing in 2001.
+It covers community news on Pasadena, such as city government, public safety, and events, along with opinion, arts, entertainment and dining listings, and an 8-days listing with events scheduled for the Pasadena community.
 It is published on Thursdays and it is available only on newsstands located in the downtown area for free.
-It also publishes "Happy Birthday, Pasadena" to celebrate the city's anniversary of incorporation in June, the "Best of Pasadena" edition in October, and a "Welcome Pasadena" edition in December during Christmas involving the Rose Parade.
+It also publishes "Happy Birthday, Pasadena" to celebrate the city's anniversary of incorporation in June, the "Best of Pasadena" edition in November, and a "Welcome Pasadena" edition in December during Christmas involving the Rose Parade.

 San Diego CityBeat

-San Diego CityBeat (formerly SLAMM magazine) was bought by Southland in 2002, which converted it into an alternative newsweekly seeking to target young, educated readers in San Diego, an audience whose needs, Southland's owners felt, were not being met by the other two major publications in San Diego, The San Diego Union-Tribune and the San Diego Reader.
+San Diego CityBeat (formerly SLAMM magazine) was bought from Kevin Hellman by Southland in 2002, which converted it into an alternative newsweekly seeking to target young, educated readers in San Diego, an audience whose needs, Southland's owners felt, were not being met by the other two major publications in San Diego, The San Diego Union-Tribune and the San Diego Reader.

 Ventura County Reporter

 The Ventura County Reporter was founded in 1976 in Oxnard, California.
 Purchased from Nancy Cloutier in 1997, the paper was then known as the Ventura County & Coast Reporter, officed in the Ventura Harbor Village.
-The weekly was renamed the Ventura County Reporter (also known as the '’VC Reporter on its website) and David Comden was brought in to be publisher in 1998.
-The VC Reporter is now located at 700 E. Main Street in downtown Ventura.
+The weekly was renamed the Ventura County Reporter (also known as the VC Reporter on its website) and David Comden was brought in to be publisher in 1998.
+The offices were located at 700 E. Main Street in downtown Ventura, before moving into the same building as the Pasadena Weekly in South Pasadena.